jimlindybner/ai-vocab/README.md

 - Node.js for server-side implementation.
 - Express.js as the web framework.
-- Pug as the templating engine
 - OpenAI API for vocabulary generation.
 - Google Cloud Text-To-Speech API for pronunciation.
+- Pug as the templating engine
-- HTML, CSS, and JavaScript for the front end.
+- CSS and JavaScript for the front-end styling and interactivity.

 ---